Boss to Coach Conversation 4 of 5

 Step Six Support your development objective by understanding how you best learn

 We all learn in different ways.
-How can we describe the best way someone can explain something us?
-The VARK model of learning styles suggest there are four types of learners: visual, auditory, reflective (reading/writing), kinaesthetic (through doing).
+How can we describe the best way someone can explain something to us?
+The VARK model of learning styles suggests there are four types of learners: visual, auditory, reflective (reading/writing), kinaesthetic (through doing).

 Knowing your learning style can be helpful.
 If you know that visual learning appeals to you most, asking someone to draw a diagram, or drawing a diagram yourself might help you remember.